tyronefrance/sky/README.md

 Issued at	2019-07-25T19:35:42UTC
 ```

-### LETS INSPECT OUR PRE-DEFINED VARIABLES - [aws_vars.yml]
+### LET'S INSPECT OUR PRE-DEFINED VARIABLES - [aws_vars.yml]

-We can define the parameters below to fully customize our stack.
-There are a few things to bare in mind.
+We can define the parameters below to fully customise our stack.
+There are a few things to bear in mind.
 Earlier we created the ec2key pair (sky-production-key).

 * KeyPairs in AWS are not global.
 So if you choose a different region as per what I have defined "us-east-2" Then you will need to recreate a new key in that region.
 * AMIs are not global.
 So if you choose a different region as per what I have defined "us-east-2" Then you will need to use another "Ubuntu 14.04 LTS" ami from that other region.